mgimond/Spatial_pre2021/_book/08-Spatial-Operations-and-Vector-Overlays.md

 ### Intersect

 **Intersecting** takes both layers as inputs then outputs the features from both layers that share the same spatial extent.
-Note that the output attribute table inherits attributes from *both* input layers (this differs from *clipping* where attributes from just one layer a carried through).
+Note that the output attribute table inherits attributes from *both* input layers (this differs from *clipping* where attributes from just one layer are carried through).

 ![](img/Intersect.svg)<!-- -->